What was it, and what went wrong?

-It is open to homeowners and landlords, who can apply for vouchers towards the cost of energy efficiency improvements.
+It was open to homeowners and landlords, who can apply for vouchers towards the cost of energy efficiency improvements.
 A parallel scheme provided funds for councils to improve social housing.

-Two categories of improvements have been created.
-You will be able to apply for a voucher to install one or more of the following ‘primary’ measures:
+Two categories of improvements were created.
+You could apply for a voucher to install one or more of the following ‘primary’ measures:

 - Solid wall insulation, cavity wall insulation, under-floor insulation or roof insulation (including loft, flat roof and room-in-roof) and park home insulation